XP Won’t Boot :( Repair Series Part 2: Bootloader to Logon Issues

 and hit enter.

-Answerywhen asked if you are sure.
-Typeexitto close and reboot the computer.
+when asked if you are sure.

 Copy a good NTLDR or NTDETECT.COM file to your disk